Flatliners: Plot

-Medical student Nelson Wright walks onto a beach one day and proclaims “today is a good day to die”.
-He later convinces four of his classmates—Joe Hurley, David Labraccio, Rachel Manus, and Randy Steckle—to help him discover what lies beyond death.
+Medical student Nelson Wright convinces classmates Joe Hurley, David Labraccio, Rachel Manus, and Randy Steckle to help him discover what lies beyond death.
 Nelson flatlines for one minute before his classmates resuscitate him.
-While "dead", he experiences a sort of afterlife.
-He sees a vision of a boy he bullied as a child, Billy Mahoney.
+While "dead", he sees a boy he bullied as a child, Billy Mahoney.
 He merely tells his friends that he cannot describe what he saw, but something is there.
-The others follow Nelson's daring feat.
+The others follow Nelson's feat.

-Joe flatlines next, and he experiences an erotic afterlife sequence linked to his sexually promiscuous lifestyle.
-He agrees with Nelson's claim that something indeed exists.
-After arguing with Rachel and out-bidding her on the length of time that they are willing to remain “dead”, David is third to flatline on Halloween, and he sees a vision of a girl, Winnie Hicks, whom he bullied in grade school.
-The three men start to experience hallucinations related to their afterlife visions.
+Joe flatlines next and experiences an erotic sequence linked to his promiscuous lifestyle.
+After arguing with Rachel and out-bidding her of the length of time that they are willing to remain “dead”, David is third to flatline on Halloween and sees a girl, Winnie Hicks, whom he bullied in grade school.

+The three men later start to experience hallucinations related to their visions.
 Nelson gets physically assaulted by Billy Mahoney twice.
-Joe, engaged to be married, is haunted by the women that he surreptitiously videotaped during his sexual dalliances, the women taunting Joe with the same come-ons, lines and false promises he used on them.
-David is confronted by the 8-year-old Winnie Hicks on a train, and she verbally taunts him the way he taunted her.
+Joe, engaged to be married, is haunted by the women that he secretly videotaped during his sexual dalliances, who taunt him with the same false promises he used on them.
+On a train, David is confronted by the 8-year-old Winnie, who taunts him the way he taunted her.

 Rachel decides to flatline next.
-David rushes in, intending to stop the others from giving Rachel their same fate, but she is already "dead" when he arrives.
-Rachel nearly dies permanently when the power goes out and the men are unable to shock her with the defibrillator paddles.
-She survives, but she too is haunted by the memory of her father committing suicide when she was young.
+David rushes in, intending to stop the others from giving her their same fate, but arrives too late.
+Rachel nearly dies when the power goes out and the men cannot shock her with defibrillator paddles.
+She survives, but she too is haunted by the memory of her father dying by suicide when she was young.

-The three men finally reveal their harrowing experiences to one another, and David decides to put his visions to a stop.
-Meanwhile, Joe's fiancée, Anne, comes to his apartment and, having discovered his collection of videos, ends their relationship.
+The three men reveal their harrowing experiences to one another, and David decides to put a stop to his visions.
+Meanwhile, Joe's fiancée, Anne, comes to his apartment and, having discovered his videos, ends their relationship.
 Joe's visions cease after Anne leaves him.